Skip to content

 Funding is aimed for one or several research organizations.
 A one research organization of its own can form a Co-Research-project.
 At least two research organizations can together form a joint project.

-The participants of a Co-Research project or joint project collaborate to generate new knowledge and expertise that is expected to develop the long-term competitiveness of Finnish industry.
+The participants of a Co-Research project or joint project collaborate to generate new knowledge and expertise that is expected to develop the long-term competitiveness of Finnish companies.
 The funding is aimed at disruptive and strategic projects and projects developing strategic competence.
 The results of the research projects will serve as a basis for the companies’ own development projects and potential Co-Innovation projects.

 The aim of the funding is to accelerate the utilization of research data in companies’ R&D activities and the development of new export industries.
 Co-Research projects and joint projects strengthen the expertise of research organizations in research fields relevant to business, strengthen Finnish and international research networks, and disseminate information about new business opportunities created by research to companies.